levyben/gpu_ecc_alignment/README.md

-# CUDA ECC image alignement algorithm
+# CUDA ECC image alignment algorithm

 This is my implementation of the ECC image alignment algorithm for GPU, using CUDA and NPP (NVIDIA 2D Image And Signal Performance Primitives) libraies.